 Moles are dark growths that form due to genetic factors and sun exposure early in life.
 While many moles are not a medical threat, certain lesions can represent a risk for melanoma skin cancer.
 Moles that have an irregular shape, dark and light discoloration, and that change should be evaluated.
 If the decision is made to remove and analyze a mole, techniques are used to minimize scarring and achieve the best cosmetic result.

 Acne can be unattractive.
 It can also cause permanent scarring and emotional distress.
 Fortunately, several treatment options are available.
-In addition to prescription creams and pills, Dr. Reese and Dr. Hall perform office-based treatments to speed improvement.
+In addition to prescription creams and pills, our doctors perform office-based treatments to speed improvement.
 Results are usually visible as soon as the first session.

 Eczema is a term used to describe a group of inflamed skin conditions that result in chronic itchy rashes.
 About 15 million people in the U.S. suffer from some form of eczema, including 10-20 percent of all infants.
 Symptoms vary from person to person but often include dry, red, itchy patches on the skin which break out in rashes when scratched.
 The major factors that trigger eczema outbreaks are dryness of the skin and stress.
 Treatment involves the use of moisturizing lotions or cream and other techniques to better hydrate the skin.
 If necessary, the doctors may prescribe corticosteroid medication, other topical anti-inflammatory creams, or antibiotics to combat infection.